SETI/rms-opus/opus/application/apps/help/api_guide.md

 Examples:

-* Retrieve the range endpoints in the default units (km) for Observed Ring Radius for all Saturn observations in JSON format.
+* Retrieve the range endpoints in the default units (km) for Observed Ring Radius for all Saturn observations in HTML format.

-    %EXTLINK%%HOST%/opus/api/meta/range/endpoints/RINGGEOringradius1.json?target=Saturn%ENDEXTLINK%
+    %EXTLINK%%HOST%/opus/api/meta/range/endpoints/RINGGEOringradius1.html?target=Saturn%ENDEXTLINK%

     Return value: